B3ryll/tomato/README.md

 ### installation

-You can install it by simply running the following command: "make install", Although it is possible to run "make config.h" beforehand in order to generate a customizable configuration file.
+You can install it by simply running the following command: 'make install', Although it is possible to run 'make config.h' beforehand in order to generate a customizable configuration file.